WhoIsSethDaniel/plenv-meta-inspector/README.md

 List all the core modules for the currently selected Perl as well the version of each module.

-### plenv list-cpan-modules
+### plenv list-dists

-Similar to the `list-modules` subcommand, but lists all the CPAN installed modules for the currently selected Perl as well as the version of each module.
+Similar to the `list-modules` subcommand, but lists all the CPAN installed distributions for the currently selected Perl as well as the version of each distribution.

 ### plenv list-files